Bad debts are losses to the business.

 2) Recording Bad Debts Recovered Journal entry

-The above entries also result in almost the same output as the first approach mentioned above.
-There is no correct or incorrect approach.
-So, we can follow any of the two approaches.
+The above entries also produce almost the same output as the abovementioned approach.
+There is no correct or incorrect approach so that we can follow either of the two methods.

 Runners Notice

-We want you to excel in accounting skills.
-So, I have added a free resource here.
-Hope this helps you in moving up the ladder of accounting.
+We want you to excel in accounting skills, so I have added a free resource here.
+I hope this helps you move up the accounting ladder.

 Frequently Asked Questions

-Bad debts recovered are income to the entity and belongs to the Nominal account.
-Per Nominal account Golden rules of accounting(see above), bad debts recovered will be credited in the journal entry
+Bad debts recovered are income to the entity and belong to the Nominal account.
+Per the Nominal account Golden rules of accounting(see above), bad debts recovered will be credited to the journal entry.

 Also Read: Cash Coverage Ratio